zarusz/SlimCluster/docs/intro.md

 SWIM (Scalable Weakly-consistent Infection-style Membership) is a gossip-based protocol for detecting node failures and maintaining the cluster member list without a central coordinator.
 Each node periodically probes a random peer (Ping).
 If no Ack is received within the timeout, it sends indirect probes via a subgroup of other members (PingReq).
 Membership change events (joins, departures, failures) are piggybacked onto these protocol messages and eventually propagate to every node.
+Events include a node incarnation number so newer observations for a node supersede stale gossip even if messages arrive out of order.

 To add the SWIM plugin register it: